 There is no sunken hole, but this doesn’t bother me.
-I like to use a glass bottle slightly smaller than a golf hole as a target when putting indoors.
-There is a nice psychological advantage when you get back out and feel the hole looks big.
+I like to use a drinks bottle that slightly smaller than a golf hole as a target when putting indoors – there’s a nice psychological advantage when you get back out and feel the hole looks big.

 Buy if – you want a great putting surface and want to keep on top of your aim and alignment.

-Don’t buy if – You already have somewhere to work on your putting, or you are look for a golf matt with a sunken hole.
+Don’t buy if – you already have somewhere to work on your putting, or you are look for a golf mat with a sunken hole.

-As the right hand image suggests you line these balls up along your intended start-direction.
+As the above image suggests, you line these balls up along your intended start-direction.
 If the ball rolls end over end, you’ve made a square impact and the ball should start on your intended line.

 If however you make a non-square impact, the golf ball will leave the putter face with some torque (spin).
 This spin will result in the lines rolling in any direction but straight.